HabanaAI/Model-References/PyTorch/examples/gpu_migration/generative_models/stable-diffusion/README.md

 # Stable Diffusion for PyTorch with GPU migration

-This directory provides scripts to perform text-to-image inference on a stable diffusion model and is tested and maintained by Habana.
+This directory provides scripts to perform text-to-image inference on a stable diffusion model and is tested and maintained by Intel® Gaudi®.
 The model has been enabled using an experimental feature called GPU migration.
 *NOTE:* You can review the [Stable diffusion model](../../../../generative_models/stable-diffusion/README.md) enabled with a more traditional approach.

 For more information on training and inference of deep learning models using Gaudi, refer to [developer.habana.ai](https://developer.habana.ai/resources/).
-To obtain model performance data, refer to the [Habana Model Performance Data page](https://developer.habana.ai/resources/habana-training-models/#performance).
+To obtain model performance data, refer to the [Intel Gaudi Model Performance Data page](https://developer.habana.ai/resources/habana-training-models/#performance).

 ## Table of Contents